dci-labs/example-cnf-config/README.md

 ```

 ### Upgrade validation
-When run during an upgrade, an extra DCI hook can be called to gather information from the CNF behavior.
+When run during an upgrade, an extra DCI hook can be called to gather information about the CNF behavior.
 See [upgrade validation doc](upgrade_validation/README.md).